Trey Miguel: X Division Champion (2021–2023)

 On the May 12 episode of Impact!, Miguel competed in a Gauntlet for the Gold to determine the number one contender to Josh Alexander's Impact World Championship at Slammiversary, but was eliminated by Steve Maclin.
 On the May 26 episode of Impact!, Miguel defeated Alex Shelley to qualify for the Ultimate X match for the X Division Championship at Slammiversary.
 At the event, he failed to capture the title that was won by Mike Bailey.
 On the June 30 episode of Impact!, Miguel won a four-way match to get a shot at the X Division title.
 A day later, at Against All Odds, he failed to beat Bailey for the title.

 On September 23, at Victory Road, Miguel competed in an Intergender Triple Threat Revolver to determine the number one contender for the X Division Championship, but was eliminated by eventual winner Frankie Kazarian.
 He later took part in a tournament to crown a new X Division Champion, defeating Alan Angels in the quarterfinals and Mike Bailey in the semifinals.
 On November 18, at Over Drive, Miguel defeated Black Taurus in the final by turning heel after blinding him with spray paint, and won the vacant title for a second time.
 On the December 1 episode of Impact!, Miguel explained what he needed to do to regain the title and sprayed green paint on it.
 On January 13, 2023, on the Countdown to Hard to Kill pre-show, Miguel defeated Taurus to successfully retain his title.
+He continued to retain the X Division title on Impact! against Mike Jackson, and against Crazzy Steve in a Monster's Ball match.
+Miguel followed that with more successful defenses against Lince Dorado at Sacrifice, against Clark Connors, Frankie Kazarian, Kevin Knight, Rich Swann, and Rocky Romero in a six-way scramble match at Multiverse United, against Jonathan Gresham and Mike Bailey in a three-way elimination match at Rebellion and against Chris Sabin at Under Siege.
+On June 9 at Against All Odds, Miguel lost the X Division Championship to Sabin, ending his reign at 203 days.